xdmushui/partner-center-sdk/develop/managedservice.md

 ---
-title: ManagedService
+title: Managed service resources
 description: Managed services are services to which a partner has delegated admin privileges.
 Partners can provide support for and file service requests on the behalf of their managed services. ms.assetid: B05E9585-72E4-4330-8721-A88EC4C193D7 ms.date: 12/15/2017 ms.localizationpriority: medium
 ---

-# ManagedService
+# Managed service resources

 **Applies To**

 - Partner Center
 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Managed services are services to which a partner has delegated admin privileges.
 Partners can provide support for and file service requests on the behalf of their managed services.

-## <span id="ManagedService"></span><span id="managedservice"></span><span id="MANAGEDSERVICE"></span>ManagedService
+## <span id="ManagedService"/><span id="managedservice"/><span id="MANAGEDSERVICE"/>ManagedService

 Describes a managed service.